Mario Golf: Toadstool Tour

 Search for a debug menu.
 Wouldn't be out of place for a Camelot game.
 There are lots of what seem to be debugging-related strings loaded into memory during gameplay.

 02 is an arrangement of the Marion Club theme from Mario Golf: Advance Tour.
+Possibly to be used with the GBA transfer screen.

 03 is an unknown track.